The Snake challenge: Sanitization algorithms under attack

 Definition (Membership advantage, from [ 15]).
 The membership advantage of 𝒜 is defined as

-in which the probabilities are taken over the coin flips of 𝒜, the random choices of S and b, and the random data point z S or ∼𝒟.
+in which the probabilities are taken over the coin flips of 𝒜, the random choices of S and b, and the random data point z ∼ S or z ∼𝒟.

 Equivalently, the right-hand side can be expressed as the difference between 𝒜’s true and false positive rates: